dssg/DSaPP_RA_Project/README.md

   3. What questions would you ask the partner?
   4. (Optional) Build a model.
 What did you learn from it?

-Please do not spend more than four hours on this exercise.
+This exercise will end at 5 PM on Friday, October 18th.
+Please do not spend more than four hours on it.
+Email your fork's address to dsapp at uchicago.edu by the deadline, and we will respond by close of business on Monday.